bchavdarov/bcdlblue/README.md

-# BCDLpurple
+# BCDLblue
-BCDLpurple is a responsive, flexible and user-friendly theme for WordPress based on `underscores` and `Bootstrap 5`.
+BCDLblue is an extended version of BCDLpurple, which is a responsive, flexible and user-friendly theme for WordPress based on `underscores` and `Bootstrap 5`.
-Although it is functional, the theme is still under development, and will be continually updated.
+BCDLblue is still under construction, that's why it is better to use BCDLpurple.
+I mean the purple hasn't turned to blue yet. :)

 Installation
 ---------------